git-pull/website/code_explorer/django-vs-flask-2017.rst

 Which is better
 ===============

-I have used both extensively and have want to want to save technical decision makers time.
+I consider myself a strong Django and Flask developer.
+Having used both extensively, I want to offer information and insight for technical decision makers.

-Since this is 2017, I had to grab the latest Flask to refresh my memory and see what's changed.
-But let's keep this going every year.

-TLDR
-====

-Use Django.
+I'd pick Django 9/10 times.

 B-b-but-what?
 Keep reading.
 I'll cover both extensively.
 And I'm not saying Flask is bad, but you'll miss the things a full fledge framework provides